omar-abdelgawad/seam-carving/README.md

    - The resized image (after seam removal)
    - A visualization of the seams that were removed (overlaid in red on the original image)

-## Performance

-The implementation employs:

-- Dynamic programming for efficient seam finding
-- Gradient-based energy calculation
-- Separate handling of vertical and horizontal seams

 ## Requirements

 - Python 3.8 or higher